sanowl/full-stack-YouTube-clone-application-built-with-React./README.md

 # Getting Started with Create YouTube Application

-Creating a YouTube application is easy with these simple steps:
+Creating a YouTube application with these simple steps:

 1. **Open your terminal and navigate to the root directory of your project.**